trang-nguyenn/Algorithms/DP/KnapsackDP/1155-number-of-dice-rolls-with-target-sum.md

         return dp[-1]

 ```
 This code is elegant in the way the old DP is replaced.
-If it is not written in one-sentence style like in the above code, it would need a temporary variable to store the intermediate DP in memory.
+If it is not written in using list comprehension, it would need a temporary variable to store the intermediate DP in memory.

 ```python
         mod = 10**9+7
         dp = [1 if 0<val<f+1 else 0 for val in range(target+1)]